 PA302.9.1 Exterior Insulation.
 Exterior insulation shall be installed from the top of the slab and extend below grade the distance listed in Table PA301 by any combination of vertical insulation or horizontal insulation extending away from the building.
 Insulation extending away from the building shall be protected by pavement or by a minimum of 10 inches (254 mm) of soil.
-Insulation shall also meet PA 111.1.
+Insulation shall also meet Section PA111.1.

 PA302.9.2 Interior Insulation.
 Interior insulation shall be installed from the bottom of the slab and extend the distance provided in Table PA301 by any combination of vertical insulation or horizontal insulation extending under the slab.
-The slab edge shall be separated from the foundation wall by a continuous 1⁄2 inch thermal break as per Figure PA302.9.2 A thermal break shall be created by a material suitable for ground contact, which includes, but is not limited to, asphalt impregnated fiber board or extruded polystyrene.
+The slab edge shall be separated from the foundation wall by a continuous 1⁄2 inch thermal break as per Figure PA302.9.2.
+A thermal break shall be created by a material suitable for ground contact, which includes, but is not limited to, asphalt impregnated fiber board or extruded polystyrene.
 Slab-edge insulation is not required in jurisdictions designated by the code official as having a very heavy termite infestation.

-Note: The provisions in PA302.9.2 only apply to unheated slabs.
-For heated slabs, refer to requirements in 2018 IRC Table N1102.1.2 (R402.1.2) and 2018 IRC Section N1102.2.10 (R402.2.10).
+Note: The provisions in Section PA302.9.2 only apply to unheated slabs.
+For heated slabs, refer to requirements in 2021 IRC Table N1102.1.3 (R402.1.3) as modified and 2021 IRC Section N1102.2.9 (R402.2.9).